AndKaminer/andkaminer.github.io/_posts/2025-06-20-helloworld.md

 Hello world!

 I sit in an apartment in Boulder, CO as I write this.
 Figured it was about time to fix up my 2006-esque website.
 It's time to lock in!
+I am cooking up a fun project or two that will be cool to write about!